A judge swore in a lawyer who was once a drug dealer in his courtroom 16 years ago - KTVZ

 A judge swore in a lawyer who was once a drug dealer in his courtroom 16 years ago

-It was a Friday afternoon when Edward Martell, dressed in a black suit and bow tie, stood in front of Judge Bruce Morrow’s courtroom.
+It was a Friday afternoon when Edward Martell, dressed in a dark purple suit and bow tie, stood in front of Judge Bruce Morrow’s courtroom.
 With one hand raised, the new lawyer was sworn into the State Bar of Michigan.

 Sixteen years ago in that same Wayne County courtroom, Martell stood in front of Morrow and pleaded guilty to selling and manufacturing crack cocaine.